georgjaehnig/packup/README.md

 ## Editing .packuprc

-In the variable `paths_to_packup`, list all your paths that contain direcories to be packed up.
+In the variable `paths_to_packup`, list all your paths that contain directories to be packed up.
 For instance:

 ```
 paths_to_packup=(